Three Things to Do Before Embarking on a Road Trip with Your Cat

 Pack the right necessities.

 Cats that have medical issues may need special preparations prior to the long trip.
 Before leaving, ask if your veterinarian can prescribe aids for calming anxiety or treating motion sickness.
 "There are really safe prescription anti-anxiety medications called trazodone or gabapentin.
 Simply giving a dose two to three hours before the stressful event—and even the night before—will help keep your cat happy and stress-free," Dr. Lee says.
-"Note, if your cat drools a lot during car rides, [as] that may be a sign of motion sickness."
+"Note if your cat drools a lot during car rides, [as] that may be a sign of motion sickness."

 Make sure that you also pack a first-aid kit, your cat's medications, and other necessities like food, treats, water, and a kitty litter tray.
 Bring along copies of their veterinary records, such as proof of vaccination in case you are going across the border.
 Like us, cats can get bored, so if your car ride is several hours long or even days, you will need to prepare for stops along the way.
 Does your reserved hotel room allow pets?
 How often will you provide bathroom breaks for your cat?
-Always have a plan that considers your cat's needs and talk to your veterinarian if you are not sure how to plan for a long road trip.
+Always have a plan that considers your cat's needs and talk to your veterinarian if you are not sure how to plan for a long road trip with your cat.

 Prepare for any emergencies.